 Symptoms of Salmonella infection include fever, headache, diarrhoea, abdominal pain, nausea and vomiting.
-Symptoms usually develop 6-72 hours after exposure to the bacteria, but sometimes up to 2 weeks.
-Symptoms typically last between four and seven days but can sometimes last much longer.
+Symptoms usually develop 6–72 hours after exposure to the bacteria, but sometimes up to 2 weeks.
+Symptoms typically last between 4–7 days but can sometimes last much longer.

 Most people recover with rest and fluids.
 Sometimes admission to hospital is required e.g. for intravenous fluids to treat dehydration.
 Antibiotics are not usually given as they can make the illness worse, but are sometimes recommended in complicated cases.

 Salmonella bacteria are mainly spread to humans via poorly cooked food made from infected animals e.g. meat, poultry, eggs and their by-products.
 Spread by 'cross-contamination' can occur when the bacteria contaminate ready-to-eat food, e.g. when food that will not be cooked further is cut with a contaminated knife.
 Salmonella can spread from person to person if hands are not washed properly, particularly after going to the toilet or changing nappies.
 It can also spread from animals to humans.